-+downgrade-http-version
++downgrade

-"+downgrade-http-version" will downgrade HTTP/1.1 client requests to HTTP/1.0 and downgrade the responses as well.
+"+downgrade" will downgrade HTTP/1.1 client requests to HTTP/1.0 and downgrade the responses as well.

+'''

+{+downgrade}

-{+downgrade-http-version} .example.com
+.example.com

+'''

 Use this action for servers that use HTTP/1.1 protocol features that Privoxy doesn't handle well yet.
 HTTP/1.1 is only partially implemented.
 Default is not to downgrade requests.
-This is an infrequently needed action, and is used to help with rare problem sites only.
+This is an infrequently needed action, and is used to help with problem sites only.